torgbuiedunyenyo/infinite-book/README.md

 ---

+## The World: The Shape of Time

+All books in The Infinite Book take place within a single, cohesive world—a science fiction setting where time is three-dimensional.

+### The Nature of Time

+Time has three dimensions, just as space does—two ways humans perceive a single phenomenon:

+- **Primas**: Primas Major ("past") and Primas Minor ("future").
+The familiar axis; most travel occurs here.
+- **Phantas**: Times along this axis feel "adjacent" rather than before or after.
+- **Mystas**: The least explored axis.
+The edges of known time along Mystas are unmapped and dangerous.

+**Core properties:**
+- All times exist simultaneously.
+The "present" is just where you happen to be.
+- Causation is omnidirectional.
+The past shapes the future; the future shapes the past.
+This means things can exist in a time because a later time's demand for them caused them to.
+- Time is self-healing.
+Disturbances fade rather than amplify, like ripples in water.
+- No body duplication.
+There is only one of you across all of time.
+- Movement through time ages you regardless of direction.

+### The Setting

+**PRMTTs** (Prostheses for Rapid Movement Through Time) accelerate movement along temporal axes.
+By 2150, they're compact manufactured devices, ubiquitous among those who can afford them.

+**Temporal mapping** charts the currents and flows of time.
+The major PRMTT companies control the most comprehensive maps, giving them power over who travels where.

+The future is wealthier than the past.
+Resources depleted in the future are extracted from past eras; future tourists visit past times for the experience; future money flows into past economies and reshapes them.

+At the far edges of the Mystas axis, beyond mapped time, something is growing—a region where time's self-healing has reversed, disturbances amplify, and travelers risk becoming temporally incoherent.

+### The Story

+**Jay** works at a shop in 2025 Oakland, in an era shaped by future influence.
+He meets **Tan**, a wealthy woman from around 2150, when she can't figure out his phone.
+They fall in love despite an enormous power gap—she has money, status, temporal fluency; he has none of these.

+When Tan brings Jay to the future and then disappears, Jay is immediately suspected.
+He flees across eras, develops temporal senses he was never taught to use, and eventually finds Tan at the Mystas edges where she'd gone on an adventure without considering the consequences for him.

+Jay forgives her.
+But Tan doesn't want to continue the relationship.
+He returns to Oakland, to his shop—different now, but back where he started.

+---

 ## The Concept

 ### What Is The Infinite Book?

 The Infinite Book is a single, unified reading experience that contains all possible books within itself.
-It is not a collection of books, but *one book* — a book whose pages lead to other pages, whose references open into entire volumes, whose margins contain libraries.

-When you open The Infinite Book, you find yourself mid-page, mid-sentence, in some work you've never encountered.
-You can flip forward to continue reading, flip backward to see what came before, or tap any [[reference]] to be transported to page one of whatever work was cited.
-That cited work exists — fully, coherently — and contains its own references to still more works.
+When you open it, you find yourself mid-page, mid-sentence, in some work you've never encountered.
+You can flip forward, flip backward, or tap any [[reference]] to be transported to page one of whatever work was cited.

+### The Core Insight

+Books are already full of implicit hyperlinks.
+Every mention of a character, place, or concept implies a world of context.
+The Infinite Book makes these links live.
+Every reference you encounter can be followed, leading to a complete work containing its own references to further works.
 There is no bottom.
 There is no edge.

-### The Core Insight

-The Infinite Book is built on a simple observation: books are already full of implicit hyperlinks.

-Every footnote that says "See Smith (1987)" is a link.
-Every bibliography entry is a link.
-Every mention of "as Marchetti argued in her influential monograph" is a link.
-Every proper noun — every author, every place, every institution — implies a world of context that could be explored.

-In physical books, these links are inert.
-You cannot follow them without leaving your chair, finding another book, opening it.

-The Infinite Book makes these links live.
-Every reference you encounter can be followed.
-And when you follow it, you find not a summary, not a stub, but a complete work — one that contains its own living references to further works.

 ---

 ## Design Principles

-The Infinite Book is constructed according to eight principles that ensure its coherence and infinite explorable depth:

-### 1. A Familiar Container Provides the Grammar

-The interface is *a book*.
-Pages.
-Page numbers.
-Typography.
-Margins.
-The visual and interaction language of reading is universal — everyone knows how to turn a page, how to follow a citation.
-This familiarity is the scaffolding that makes infinite content navigable.
+1. **A Familiar Container**: The interface is *a book*—pages, typography, margins.
+Everyone knows how to turn a page.

-### 2. Bounded Infinity

-The *form* is finite and recognizable (we all know what a book page looks like), but what can *exist* within that form is unbounded.
-Any seed — any title, any phrase, any name — corresponds to a book.
-The space of possible books is infinite, but each book, each page, is finite and comprehensible.

-### 3. Interaction as Instantiation

-Nothing exists until you reach for it.
-Flipping to a page, tapping a reference — these acts collapse possibility into actuality.
-The page you're reading didn't exist until someone navigated to it.
-The act of exploration is the act of creation.
-But once created, the page is permanent.
-Return to it tomorrow, next year, from a different device — you will find exactly what was there before.
+2. **Bounded Infinity**: The form is finite (a book page), but what can exist within it is unbounded.

+3. **Interaction as Instantiation**: Nothing exists until you reach for it.
+Flipping creates the page permanently.
-### 4. Every Output Is Also an Input

-This is the recursive property that makes the system truly infinite.
-Every page you read (an output of the system) contains references (inputs that generate more outputs).
-A generated book mentions other books.
-Those books, when visited, mention still more books.
-The library generates itself as you explore it.
+4. **Every Output Is Also an Input**: Every page contains references that generate more pages.
+The library generates itself as you explore.

-### 5. Self-Similarity at Every Level

-Every page has the same structure: prose containing [[references]].
-Every reference leads to another book.
-Every book contains more references.
-The system is fractal — zoom in on any part and you find the same generative structure.
-There are no dead ends, no terminal nodes, no edges.
+5. **Self-Similarity**: Every page has the same structure—prose containing [[references]].
+The system is fractal.

-### 6. Coherent Hallucination

-The familiar constraint of the book form — its typography, its scholarly apparatus, its prose conventions — ensures that generated content feels *real*.
-Not random, not chaotic, but as if it belongs to a consistent alternate literary universe.
-The books feel like they were written, not generated.
+6. **Coherent World**: All books exist within The Shape of Time.
+Generated content feels real because it belongs to a consistent fictional universe.

-### 7. Completeness as Illusion, Coherence as Reality

-The library appears complete because any query within its domain — any reference you can tap — leads to a real, full book.
-But this completeness is an illusion; the content is generated on demand.
-What is real is the *coherence*: the consistency of style, the mutual citation of works, the sense that these books all belong to the same intellectual tradition.
+7. **Completeness as Illusion, Coherence as Reality**: The library appears complete because any reference leads to a real book.
+What's real is the consistency.

-### 8. The Native Metaphor for Navigation

-You don't "prompt" this system.
-You don't type queries.
-You *read*, and you *follow*.
-The navigation metaphor is the one humans have used for millennia: turning pages, pursuing citations, wandering through stacks.
-The latent space of all possible books is navigated through the same gestures you'd use in a physical library.
+8. **Native Navigation**: You don't prompt the system.
+You *read* and you *follow*.

 ---